Welcome to potiphar's apprentices' web pages

 The celebrated English composer Ralph Vaughan Williams collected over 100 folk songs in Essex, and many more in East Anglia and the southern counties.
 He was inspired by these old songs, using them in his own innovative work, publishing some in the Folk Song Journal and using many of the tunes in the English Hymnal of 1906.
 He wrote that "the job of the folksong collector is to return the songs once more to the mouths of the people."

-potiphar's apprentices are a new musical group whose aim is help return some of the songs to the English community.
+Our aim to help return some of the songs - many from previously-unpublished material - to the community.

 Latest news